10 things we learned at the proenza schouler talk

 On Wednesday night, Proenza Schouler's Lazaro Hernandez and Jack McCollough joined Vogue's Sally Singer for a conversation at the French Institute Alliance Française.
 Since Barneys bought the entirety of their collaborative Parsons senior thesis collection back in 2002, the duo have helped usher in a new era for American fashion (and brought home basically every industry accolade there is along the way).
 Addressing a jam-packed house, Jack and Laz reminisced about their humble Chinatown origins, the evolution of their signature silhouette, and their plans to take Proenza into the future.
 Here are ten things we learned about New York's brightest design stars:

-On the subject of people buying their bags, the pair also spoke to the transformative effect their accessories explosion had on the company since they first launched the PS1 back in 2008.
+The PS1 opened up new possibilities: On the subject of people buying their bags, the pair also spoke to the transformative effect their accessories explosion had on the company since they first launched the PS1 back in 2008.
 These massive commercial successes, Jack and Laz explained, allowed the brand to open its own boutique locations.
-Designing their own spaces and fully realising the world of Proenza, they said, has been one of the most rewarding aspects of their careers.
+Designing their own spaces and fully actualizing the world of Proenza, they said, has been one of the most rewarding aspects of their careers.